Panic Attack Symptoms, Causes, Treatment, Statistics

 - Panicky feeling

-- Pounding heart
+- Pounding, racing heart

 - Shooting pains in the chest, neck, shoulder, head, or face

-Are panic attacks serious?
+Are panic attack disorder symptoms serious?

 Behaving in an apprehensive manner produces the physiological, psychological, and emotional state of anxiety.
 When we behave apprehensively (worried, fretful, concerned, afraid), the body activates the stress response, which secretes stress hormones into the bloodstream where they travel to targeted spots in the body to bring about specific changes that enhance the body’s ability to deal with danger.
 The stress response is often referred to as the fight or flight response because of how it equips the body to either fight with or flee from danger.